Timothy Christian School (Illinois): Chicago campus

 The school began as a vision of several members of Douglas Park Christian Reformed Church.
 In April 1907, a Society for Christian Instruction was formed to explore the possibility of founding a school in the neighborhood known as the "Groninger Hoek."
 After a year of growth, the society chose the name "Timothy" for their proposed school to honor the New Testament evangelist who had been raised in a Christian home and given spiritual instruction by the apostle Paul.
 By August 1911, the society had raised enough funds to open the school.
 They did so above several retail establishments on Roosevelt Road on Chicago's west side.

 After a year in this building, the society purchased a lot on the corner of 13th street and Tripp Avenue, a few blocks away from the original premises.
 This lot was purchased for $1,500.
 The school would remain in this building for only fifteen years, but in 1916, they received full accreditation from the Chicago Board of Education.
 The school continued to add rooms to the basement in order to accommodate more students.
 Initially, the school only served elementary students.
 By 1918, students were able to continue their education at Chicago Christian High School in the Englewood neighborhood.

-Much of the instruction of the students was undertaken in Dutch to help students maintain a link to their Dutch heritage.
-Very early, though, the school opened its doors to students of diverse nationalities and religious doctrines.
-By 1926, the school board made a resolution to maintain its minutes in English instead of Dutch.
-This also came at the same time that the school was paying off the last of its debt before the stock market crash of 1929 and before moving to a new location.

 By 1927, the Dutch population had shifted from the west side of the city to the inner western suburbs of Chicago.
 As the families moved, so did their churches, and parents became less willing to send their children back to schools such as Timothy that remained in the old neighborhood.
 Early in 1927, Timothy was able to sell its Tripp Avenue school building to a Jewish congregation, but were forced to vacate within six months.
 Work began on a new building almost immediately.
 It was decided to build the new school in Cicero, Illinois because it was a central location to many of the families that had relocated west of the city of Chicago.
 The new school building opened in September 1927 with 156 pupils in four completed rooms on 14th Street.